Key (music): Background

 On a piano, each white key represents one of the seven "natural" pitches.
 These are arranged from A to G, followed by another A one octave higher.
 Among these pitches, the relative increases in frequency from B to C and from E to F are smaller than the changes between other adjacent pitches.
-This smaller distance is called a semitone, while the larger distance from e.g. A to B is a whole tone.
-When two natural pitches are a whole tone apart, a black key represents an intermediate pitch.
-Instead of using separate letters, these pitches are denoted with the accidentals ♯ (sharp) and ♭ (flat), which represent raising or lowering a natural pitch by one semitone.
+This smaller distance is called a semitone, while the larger distance (e.g. from A to B) is a whole tone.
+When two natural pitches are a whole tone apart, an intermediate pitch is placed between them—on a piano, these are represented by the smaller black keys.
+Instead of using separate letters, these intermediate pitches are denoted with the accidentals ♯ (sharp) and ♭ (flat), which represent raising or lowering a natural pitch by one semitone.
 The pitch between G and A may be denoted as either G♯ (G plus one semitone) or A♭ (A minus one semitone).
-In musical terminology, G♯ and A♭ are considered enharmonic.
+These two ways of representing the same sound are called enharmonically equivalent.

 Most Western music is built around major and minor scales.
 These scales use seven of the twelve pitches, arranged in ascending or descending order, and beginning and ending with the same pitch one octave apart.
 An ascending major scale moves between pitches with the pattern tone, tone, semitone, tone, tone, tone, semitone.
 (Note: The major pentatonic scale is a subset of the major scale.
-It excludes the fourth and seventh pitches, so that all five remaining pitches are at least a whole tone apart) An ascending minor scale instead uses the pattern tone, semitone, tone, tone, semitone, tone, tone; this results in the third, sixth, and seventh pitches being one semitone lower compared to the major scale..
-On a piano, a major scale beginning from C and a minor scale beginning from A each contain only natural pitches and use exclusively white keys; the two scales are considered distinct "modes" of the same group of pitches.
+It excludes the fourth and seventh pitches, so all five remaining pitches are at least a whole tone apart.)
+An ascending minor scale instead uses the pattern tone, semitone, tone, tone, semitone, tone, tone, which results in the third, sixth, and seventh pitches being one semitone lower compared to the major scale.
+(Note: Minor keys are often considered sadder or darker than major keys.)
+A major scale beginning from C and a minor scale beginning from A each contain only natural pitches, and on a piano will use exclusively white keys; the two scales are considered distinct "modes" of the same set of pitches.
 In contrast, a major scale beginning from A uses the pitches A, B, C♯, D, E, F♯, G♯, A. (Note: Scales are written using each letter from A through G, and without intermixing ♯ and ♭ accidentals.
-The pitch between C and D could be written D♭ instead of C♯, but it would be incorrect to write this scale as A, B, D♭, D, E, F♯, G♯, A.) The pitch which begins and ends a given scale is called its tonic.
+The pitch between C and D could be written D♭ instead of C♯, but it would be incorrect to write this scale as A, B, D♭, D, E, F♯, G♯, A.) The pitch on which a given scale begins and ends is called its tonic.